Managing Remote Employees: 9 Best Practices in 2024

 Trying to work from anywhere in the world using traditional office solutions often hinders productivity.
 Luckily, remote work has been with us long enough, so now we have a wide range of tools available to make it easier.

-For internal communication – make sure to use a reliable internal chat tool such as Slack or Microsoft Teams.
+For internal communication – make sure to use a reliable internal team communication tools such as Slack or Microsoft Teams.
 They don’t just let you write messages, but also share files, add videos and audio clips, integrate with other apps you use, and more.

-For external communication – invest in good call center software like CloudTalk.
+For external communication – invest in a good phone solution for remote work like CloudTalk.
 Thanks to VoIP technology, you can make and receive calls from anywhere in the world on any device.
 Not only that, but you will have lots of useful features and tools such as call forwarding, IVR, callback, integrations with CRM tools, and much more.

 Try CloudTalk to see what a great call center solution can do for you.